darylthornhill/react-sprinkle/README.md

 ## Code Example

 In Html set up your custom html tag.
+You can call this whatever you like, but in this example we are calling it `custom-htmltag`.

 ```html
 <custom-htmltag></custom-htmltag>